Okemo Mountain School

 Sports: Alpine ski racing, alpine and freestyle snowboarding, freestyle skiing

-Grades: 5 to 12
+Grades: 5th to PG

 Staff/Student Ratio: 1:2

 Academic Approach:At Okemo Mountain School, we facilitate each student’s individual curriculum from his or her sending school.
 Our goal is to ensure that our students return to their sending schools in sync with their classmates, having covered all of the same material in the same manner.
 Typically our students even return ahead in their coursework, and with a deeper understanding of the course content covered.
 To achieve this goal of seamless transitions between OMS and sending schools, all of our students’ curriculum plans are completely individualized.
 Furthermore, students enjoy a low faculty-to-student ratio of one to two.
 We facilitate a wide range of courses, including AP and college prep courses, foreign languages, and visual arts.
 Okemo Mountain School’s faculty is comprised of many individuals who have taught at OMS for more than five years.
 Our teachers enjoy working with a variety of curricula and connecting with students individually.
 To best meet the individual student’s needs, our teachers provide enrichment or remediation in addition to delivering sending school course content.
 Most faculty members hold a master’s or PhD in their field of study.
 Our High School Dean of Academics is Leslie Cassano, and our Middle School Dean of Academics is Ericka Priestly.